 If you’re the one who has had the affair, your job now is to help your partner to feel safe again.
 To do this, make sure there is 100% accountability for as long as it takes for your partner to know that there is nothing else more to find out.
 The privacy that was there before the affair is gone, and it will be gone for a while.

-Know that for your partner, he or she he or she doesn’t want to be that person who doesn’t trust, and who is suspicious and paranoid – but that’s what affairs do.
+Know that for your partner, he or she doesn’t want to be that person who doesn’t trust, and who is suspicious and paranoid – but that’s what affairs do.
 They turn trusting, loving, open hearts into suspicious, resentful, broken ones.
 It would be that way for anyone.
 How long it stays that way will depend a lot on how you handle things moving forward.
 Be accountable every minute of every day.
 Be an open book.
 Let there be no secrets.
 Knowing that there is nothing going on is critical to healing the anxiety and trauma that has come with discovering the affair.
 Looking for information isn’t about wanting to catch you out, but about wanting to know that there is nothing to catch out.